PeoPay/peochain-validator-bond/docs/runtime-module.md

 1. **2-of-2 Multisig**: Requiring signatures from both the validator and the network
 2. **Threshold Signature**: Requiring a threshold of signatures from a set of participants

+All escrow proofs are verified on-chain using `sr25519` signatures from the controller account.
+Invalid signatures result in the `InvalidEscrowSignature` error.

 ### Timelock Period

 Validator bonds are subject to a timelock period to prevent rapid unbonding: